bentsherman/nf-boost/README.md

 When there are multiple source channels, `onNext` and `onComplete` events are *synchronized*.
 This way, you don't need to worry about making your event handlers thread-safe, because they will be invoked on one event at a time.

 Available options:

-- `emits`: List of output channel names when using `thenMany`.
-Whereas `then` emits a single channel, `thenMany` emits a multi-channel output (similar to processes and workflows) where each output can be accessed by name.

 - `onNext( value, [i] )`: Closure that is invoked when a value is emitted by a source channel.
 Equivalent to providing a closure as the first argument.
 When there are multiple source channels, the closure is invoked with a second argument corresponding to the index of the source channel.